mrdb303/te-bootcamp-wk04-assignment01/README.md

 The CSS code written will change the layout of the page depending on the screen resolution, through the use of media queries and layout scaling.

-Open source font used (Google font "Lato").

-Delete and 'like' buttons added, using open source SVG icons.

-In addition to the specification, a feature was added to write the date and time that the post was left.
-This is displayed at the bottom of each post in a readable format for the UK.

-DELETE, SELECT and CREATE SQL statements were used to query the backend database and perform the deletion and the writing of records.
+DELETE, SELECT, UPDATE and CREATE SQL statements were used to query the backend database and perform the deletion and the writing of records(CRUD).
 In addition, ORDER BY was used to fetch data in the order of date and time that messages were left.
 This ensures that the last record saved will appear at the top of the list.
 This improves the user experience as the user does not need to scroll to the bottom of the page to see the message they have just recorded.

+In addition to the specification, a feature was added to write the date and time that the post was left.
+This is displayed at the bottom of each post in a readable format for the UK.

+Delete and 'like' buttons added, using open source SVG icons.

 Input to the guestbook form is trimmed to remove excess spacing.

+Open source font used (Google font "Lato").

 When hovering the mouse over the left and right buttons , the colour of the background changes with a gradual transition.

 <br>